-I was going to keep my Rose Bowl Flea Market recap simple – nestle it in with the rest of the LA Glitter Travels post (coming soon) – but then I started going through my pictures … and there were dozens (and that’s low-balling it).
-I also picked up a few tricks of the Rose Bowl Flea shopping trade, so I figured, this has got to be useful information to someone (namely a flea market obsessive like myself), so here goes …
+I was going to keep my Rose Bowl Market recap simple – nestle it in with the rest of the LA Glitter Travels post (coming soon) – but then I started going through my pictures … and there were dozens (and that’s low-balling it).
+I also picked up a few tricks of the Rose Bowl Market shopping trade, so I figured, this has got to be useful information to someone (namely a flea market obsessive like myself), so here goes …

 Held the second Sunday of every month at the Rose Bowl Stadium, we got seriously lucky when I realized we were in fact in LA on the second Sunday of the month.
 (A major happy dance ensued.)

 It rained … or rather, sprinkled, the entire time we were there, which was both good and bad.
 Bad because the only champion of the rain was Scarlett, who lay cool as a cucumber under her stroller awning most of the trip; Good because rain deterred most everyone else, so there was plenty of greatness to rummage through.

 We went with Rachel of Sugar-Coated Inspiration and her boyfriend, so we had double the scouts.
 Totally lucky that they were equally as into the hunt as we were.

 Basically the Rose Bowl Market is a yard-sale-meets-estate-sale on steroids – from metal signs to wedding dresses to antlers to mid-century furniture to lion statues to gaudy jewelry to antique everything.
 It was awesome.
 I will plan all future trips to LA around the second Sunday of the month forever more.

 Even innocuous piles of fabric hold gorgeous kilim rugs on the cheap.
 Still regretting not buying one of those beauties.

 Man, I love these two.
 Thank goodness I’ve trained them both from a young age (got to hubby a little later, at sixteen) to tolerate my utter excitement over flea markets.
 They were both troopers.